Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 | n           | n           | Bidirectional |
 | n log n     | 1           | Forward       |

-When enough memory is available, `probe::dis` runs in O(n), otherwise it falls back to an O(n log n) algorithm that does not require extra memory.
+When enough memory is available `probe::dis` runs in O(n) using an algorithm described by T. Altman and Y. Igarashi in *Roughly Sorting: Sequential and Parallel Approach*, otherwise it falls back to an O(n log n) algorithm that does not require extra memory.
 If forward iterators are passed, the O(n log n) algorithm is always used.

 `max_for_size`: |*X*| - 1 when the last element of *X* is smaller than the first one.